 Misconception #4: I don’t need any training to do this job.

 We’ll counteract that myth with a simple statement: Agents are a well-educated crowd.

 Every licensed agent must meet their state’s training guidelines before starting a practice.
-Plus, more than 53 percent of NAR members have some type of college degree, and 58 percent hold licenses as sales agents.
-In addition, a third of NAR members have at least one professional designation, such as GRI (Graduate Realtor Institute) or ABR (Accredited Buyer Representative).
+Plus, more than 30 percent of NAR members have some type of college degree, and 65 percent hold licenses as sales agents.
+And in 2014, a third of NAR members have at least one professional designation, such as GRI (Graduate Realtor Institute) or ABR (Accredited Buyer Representative).